marmelab/react-admin/docs/Admin.md

 ## `dashboard`

-By default, the homepage of an an admin app is the `list` of the first child `<Resource>`.
+By default, the homepage of an admin app is the `list` of the first child `<Resource>`.
 But you can also specify a custom component instead.
-To fit in the general design, use Material UI's `<Card>` component, and react-admin's `<Title>` component to set the title in teh AppBar:
+To fit in the general design, use Material UI's `<Card>` component, and react-admin's `<Title>` component to set the title in the AppBar:

 ```jsx
 // in src/Dashboard.js